-Greece, creditors in new bid to strike deal in bailout talks
+Greece, creditors in new bid to strike deal in reforms talks

-ATHENS, Greece (AP) — Greek officials and representatives of the country's bailout creditors will have another go at overcoming disagreements on austerity measures, after all-night talks failed to produce a breakthrough.
+ATHENS, Greece (AP) — Greece and its bailout creditors will make another attempt Monday to overcome disagreements on the austerity savings measures the country should take, after all-night talks failed to produce a breakthrough.

-The main sticking points are a demanded overhaul of Greece's tottering pension system, where the left-led government insists it will not cut current pensions, tax reforms and protection for people who can't repay bank loans.
+The main sticking points include the overhaul of Greece's tottering pension system — where the left-led government insists it will not cut current pensions — tax reforms and protection for people who can't repay bank loans.

 Prime Minister Alexis Tsipras insisted Monday that the debt relief talks must start upon completion of the negotiations.
 He said Greece will do everything it has committed to, but argued that countries should be free to choose their own means of meeting agreed fiscal targets.